CNphan/CP546/README.md

 ### Features
 #### Students
-* Search the class schedule for available seats.
+* Search the course schedule for available seats.
-* Add class to their schedule if seats remain.
+* Add course to their schedule if seats remain.
-* Drop a class from their schedule and give an explanation as to why.
+* Drop a course from their schedule and give an explanation as to why.

 #### Teachers
-* Drop students from their class.
+* Drop students from their course.
 * View their current schedule.

 #### University Administrator
 * Add new student/teacher/administrator profiles.
 * Deactivate profiles but not delete them.
-* Schedule classes at the university.
+* Schedule courses at the university.

 ## Development Environments